-- 2.3.11 Two SROs are associated to some extent with the UUW supply area, the North-West Transfer (NWT) SRO and the Severn-Thames Transfer (STT) SRO. - 2.3.12 Currently, UUW's Revised Draft WRMP24 is consistent with the reconciled regional preferred pathway.
-Under this pathway the NWT SRO only requires the three supply-side options that are in the Revised Draft WRMP24 (i.e. this version of the NWT SRO is essentially the same as the Revised Draft WRMP24), and the STT SRO is not deployed. - 2.3.13 However, under the 'WRSE higher demand' and 'No SESRO' scenarios, additional water from would be transferred to the Water Resources South East (WRSE) region via the STT SRO, requiring further sources of supply (from the constrained list of UUW WRMP24 options) to maintain supply resilience to UUW customers; the 'WRSE higher demand' and 'No SESRO' scenarios would require an additional four or five supply-side options respectively (i.e. seven or eight options in total).
-In these scenarios the NWT SRO would comprise two principal components: - new sources to offset water transferred out of region from as part of the STT SRO; and - enabling works on the second to allow treated water from regional UU sources to be transferred by pumping into the second to maintain customer supplies (for transfer volumes greater than 75Ml/d). - 2.3.14 It should be noted that there remains considerable uncertainty over the 'WRSE higher demand' and 'WRSE no SESRO' scenarios as these are dependent on confirmation from other water companies (who are managing future uncertainties relating to demand, climate change and environmental destination) and the reliability or acceptability of other large-scale options. - 2.3.15 Importantly, decisions relating to implementation of these scenarios are also external to UUW's own decision making, including RAPID's gated decision-making process in respect of STT.
-Currently, STT is not part of any other water company revised draft WRMP24 preferred plan and so the NWT SRO scenario is fundamentally the same as the revised draft WRMP24 (i.e. three options). - 2.3.16 Consequently, the NWT SRO as it might be delivered under 'WRSE higher demand' and 'WRSE no SESRO' scenarios is dependent on selection of STT in future planning cycles by other water companies and is a not a 'plan' or 'programme' that can be meaningfully assessed for in combination effects at this point (since substantial components of the assessment would be speculative, and the additional SRO options would not be required until 2043 at the earliest). - 2.3.17 Note that the NWT SRO is currently being assessed as part of RAPID's gated process for SROs; this includes environmental compliance.
-The environmental compliance assessments, and the supporting investigations, are ongoing with the outcomes available to inform the RAPID Gate 3 submission in 2024.
-In particular, groundwater models for the Lower Mersey Basin and East Cheshire groundwater bodies are being developed and although initial outputs from these have been produced (Feb 2024), the models are still being tested and refined to ensure that they are robust.
-In consequence, a further update of the HRA to reflect the model outputs may be required once these are verified; however, it should be noted that the emerging model data and preliminary outputs do not conflict with the conclusions of the HRA report.
+- 2.3.11 Two SROs are associated to some extent with the UUW supply area, the North-West Transfer (NWT) SRO and the Severn-Thames Transfer (STT) SRO. - 2.3.12 UUW's final WRMP24 is consistent with the reconciled regional preferred pathway, aside from a delay to the 25 MI/d transfer to Severn Trent Water from 2031 to 2033.
+Under this pathway the NWT SRO only requires the supply-side option that is in the final WRMP24 (i.e. this version of the NWT SRO is essentially the same as the final WRMP24), and the STT SRO is not deployed. - 2.3.13 However, under the 'WRSE higher demand' and 'No SESRO' scenarios, additional water from would be transferred to the Water Resources South East (WRSE) region via the STT SRO, requiring further sources of supply (from the constrained list of UUW WRMP24 options) to maintain supply resilience to UUW customers; the 'WRSE higher demand' and 'No SESRO' scenarios would require an additional four or five supplyside options respectively (i.e. five or six options in total).
+In these scenarios the NWT SRO would comprise two principal components: - new sources to offset water transferred out of region from as part of the STT SRO; and - enabling works on the to allow treated water from regional UU sources to be transferred by pumping into the to maintain customer supplies (for transfer volumes greater than 75Ml/d). - 2.3.14 It should be noted that there remains considerable uncertainty over the 'WRSE higher demand' and 'WRSE no SESRO' scenarios as these are dependent on confirmation from other water companies (who are managing future uncertainties relating to demand, climate change and environmental destination) and the reliability or acceptability of other large-scale options. - 2.3.15 Importantly, decisions relating to implementation of these scenarios are also external to UUW's own decision making, including RAPID's gated decision-making process in respect of STT.
+Currently, STT is not part of any other water company WRMP24 preferred plan and so the NWT SRO scenario is fundamentally the same as the final WRMP24 (i.e. one option). - 2.3.16 Consequently, the NWT SRO as it might be delivered under 'WRSE higher demand' and 'WRSE no SESRO' scenarios is dependent on selection of STT in future planning cycles by other water companies and is a not a 'plan' or 'programme' that can be meaningfully assessed for in combination effects at this point (since substantial components of the assessment would be speculative, and the additional SRO options would not be required until 2043 at the earliest). - 2.3.17 Note that the NWT SRO is currently being assessed as part of RAPID's gated process for SROs; this includes environmental compliance.
+The environmental compliance assessments, and the supporting investigations, are ongoing with the outcomes available to inform the RAPID Gate 3 submission in 2026.